jcherng-pivotal/bosh-lite-cf-gf-demo/README.md

 **Can I use bosh-lite on my Windows machine?** Ah, no, not afaik.
 Even though Vagrant/Virtualbox can run on Windows; it is the current BOSH CLI that may not work on a Windows machine.

 **What is this project?** The purpose of this project is to give you a Quick Start to running bosh-lite on your local machine, and then introducing you to the concepts of BOSH.
 Everything you can do on bosh-lite, every BOSH release you can deploy, can then be used on your favourite infrastructure.
+This project will deploy [cf-release](https://github.com/cloudfoundry/cf-release) and [gemfire-bosh-release](https://github.com/jcherng-pivotal/gemfire-bosh-release) to the bosh-lite.
+In addition, [gemfire service broker](https://github.com/jcherng-pivotal/cloudfoundry-brokers) and a gemfire service will be created.
+Finally, two applications binded with the gemfire service will be deployed to the Cloud Foundry running on your local bosh-lite.

 **Explain it again.
 What is BOSH and what is bosh-lite?** bosh-lite runs within Vagrant and when it provisions "vms" (aka virtual machines/servers/machines) it is actually provisioning Linux containers (via the Warden project, similar to the Docker project).
 BOSH is the production version and is configured to provision "vms" on a single target infrastructure.